-I managed to make a last minute reservation at one of Krakow’s oldest restaurant – Wierzynek.
+I managed to make a last-minute reservation at one of Krakow’s oldest restaurant – Wierzynek.
 Located in the main square on Grodzka street, it occupies four floors and has eight separate dining rooms including the Italian Pompeii Room, the Tatra Room, The Clock Room, the Knights Room and wait for it…..The Chamber of Imagination, to name a few.
 As per the restaurant’s website, legend has it that, over 650 years ago in 1364, a wealthy merchant named Mikołaj Wierzynek hosted a splendid feast for the monarchs of Europe on behalf of the Polish King Casimir the Great.
-Wierzynek undertook the task of hosting the feast with great care and overwhelmed his noble guests with a truly lavish welcome.
+Wierzynek took it upon himself to host a lavish feast for his guests.
 According to legend, the tables were groaning with food and drinks and the guests celebrated for 20 days and nights.
 Upon departure, the generous merchant presented each guest with a splendid gift – gold and silver tableware.

 At the Wierzynek Restaurant, today the legacy continues of this great medieval tradition of feasting until the present day, by giving a royal welcome to each and every one of their guests.
 Many world leaders and celebrities have visited the restaurant including Charles de Gaulle, Fidel Castro, Sophie Marceau, Wentworth Miller and India’s very own Shobha De, an Indian columnist, and novelist.

 At the heart of the restaurant